Scalp Psoriasis: Symptoms, Natural Remedies, Complications

 There are no known scalp psoriasis causes and research indicates that there may be genetic or lifestyle components linked to the increased risk of you developing this skin condition.
 Some scientists believe that scalp psoriasis results from an immune system malfunction, where there is an overproduction of T cells.
 These attack healthy cells and produce more skin cells, which appear on the scalp in the form of patches that are red and usually flaky.

-- Family history: You have a higher chance of developing scalp psoriasis if one or both of your parents have the condition as well
+You have a higher chance of developing scalp psoriasis if one or both of your parents have the condition as well.

-- Smoking: Smoking increases the risk of developing psoriasis and is known to worsen the symptoms of the condition
+Smoking increases the risk of developing psoriasis and is known to worsen the symptoms of the condition.

-- Stress: Being overly stressed negatively affects the body’s immune system and this can be a contributing factor to the development of the skin condition
+Being overly stressed negatively affects the body’s immune system and this can be a contributing factor to the development of the skin condition.

 In the early, milder stages of scalp psoriasis, the symptoms may include minor or fine scaling on the scalp.
 Stress, cold or dry weather, infections, and diet changes can cause psoriasis to worsen.